airalab/robonomics.network/content/posts/developers-incentive-program.md

 * Read step by [step instruction](https://wiki.robonomics.network/docs/connect-sensor-to-robonomics/) in “Cases” section of the wiki;
 * Connect air pollution sensor to Robonomics & maintain it for more than 1 week;
 * Upload the video on YouTube, in a video participant has to explain:
-   * How does the process of connecting air pollution sensor to Robonomics Network + screencast;
+   * How does the process of connecting air pollution sensor to Robonomics Network looks like + screencast;
    * How can one store an air pollution level in Blockchain with the help of IPFS;
 * Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT and #robonomicsnetwork.

-In the Tweet, participant should share the geolocation of his sensor and share his experience connecting a sensor to Robonomics Network.
+In the Tweet, a participant should share a geolocation of his sensor and share his experience connecting a it to Robonomics Network.

 ## Making a research/Proof-of-Concept project on Robonomics Network